-Governor’s Office – Gov. Ige Commends County Mayors for Implementing State DirectivesPosted on Mar 19, 2020 in Latest News, Press Releases
+Governor’s Office – Gov. Ige Commends County Mayors for Implementing State DirectivesPosted on Mar 19, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Y. Ige today expressed his support of the efforts by Hawaiʻi’s four county mayors to implement tailored actions that are suited for their counties.